sjyk/alphaclean/README.md

 pip install -r requirements.txt
 ```

-## Getting Started (A Simple Example)

-The details of this initial tutorial are described in `examples/example1.py`.

-Data Scientists rarely get data that is immediately ready for analysis; some amount of pre-processing and curating is usually required.
-You've done the hard work in acquiring the data and putting a rough relational structure around it.
-It is our job to help you make the most of what you have collected!
+## Example 1: City Names & Abbreviations
+You can run this example on your own, by running `python examples/example1.py` from the `alphaclean` directory.

-Let's start with a simple example of cities and acronyms:
+Let's start with a simple example of city names and abbreviations:
 ```
 data = [{'a': 'New Yorks',     'b': 'NY'},
         {'a': 'New York',      'b': 'NY'},